BCCNM reminds nurses and midwives

 BCCDC website for required competencies and training information.

 Remember, a nurse role models and follows public health directives that safeguard the health of the public.
 This includes knowing the evidence to dispel myths and misinformation when talking to clients.

-While you’re not required to have a COVID-19 vaccine to be registered with BCCNM, you are responsible for protecting your clients from the risk of infection.
+mandatory vaccination status for working at certain sites.
+While you’re not required to have a COVID-19 vaccine to be registered with BCCNM, as a registrant of the college, you are responsible for protecting your clients from the risk of infection.
 Nurses and midwives have a professional, ethical and legal duty to provide clients with safe care.
 Review provincial and federal and your employer’s/organization’s policies about immunizations and disease control.

 We encourage RPNs to review the RN version of the